-How Do I Know if My Dog Is Having a Seizure?
+How Do I Know If My Dog Is Having a Seizure?

 No matter how good of a pet parent you are, spotting a seizure can sometimes be difficult.
 Some symptoms may go unnoticed or might be confused with your pet just “acting up.”
-If you suspect your dog is suffering or has suffered from a seizure, lookout for the following signs:
+If you suspect your dog is suffering or has suffered from a seizure, look for the following signs:

 - Hallucinations.
-Your dog may growl or dog at nothing, try to bite the air, or seem fearful for no apparent reason.
+Your dog may growl or dog at nothing, try to bite the air or seem fearful for no apparent reason.

 - Apparent changes to their vision or hearing.

 - Problems maintaining their balance.

 If you notice any of the above, try comforting your pet by sitting next to them and speaking to them in a comforting tone, or maybe even wrapping them so they feel safe.